ec18240/game-dev-prototype/README.txt

 READ THE CHEAT SHEET (INSTRUCTIONS) FOR THE INSTRUCTIONS

 The game name is "Mummy Run: The Last Sarcophagus" - Didn't know how to change the name in repository!

+NOTE: THE GAME RUNS BETTER IN UNITY EDITOR RATHER THAN BUILD

+Edit -> Project settings -> Quality -> LOW for PERFORMANCE MODE, HIGH/ULTRA for QUALITY MODE